getsentry/rfcs/text/0079-exception-groups.md

 Cons:

-- Issues created by SDKs other than .NET are titled and grouped by the exception group instead of an actionable exception, and do not necessarily include the entire chain of exceptions.
-- Issues created by the .NET SDK have the issues described in the next section, "Unwinding the Exception Tree".
 - Overall, reduced ability to use Sentry for error monitoring, as the usage of exception groups increases.

-## Unwinding the Exception Tree

-Without any modification to ingest or UI, the SDKs can attempt to unwind the tree of exception groups, flattening them into a single list of exceptions.
-Then, the containing exception group can (optionally) be discarded.

-The .NET SDK currently does this (as of v3.18.0, June 2022), but it is considered a hack and has many disadvantages.
-This option would have the other SDKs copy these hacks from .NET.
+- Events created by the .NET SDK have several problems for exception groups (`AggregateException`), such as:
+  - There's no structure represented by the chain of events, so every relationship appears as parent/child, even those that should actually be siblings.
+  - In some cases, some stack traces are relocated from the exception group to the first child exception, otherwise no code location will be represented.
+Doing so grossly misrepresents the true nature of the exception caused at the highlighted stack frame.
+  - In other cases, there are already stack traces on both the exception group and the first child exception.
+Thus the location of the exception group is lost completely.
+  - The `KeepAggregateException` option is global for the entire application, and can't be adjusted on a case-by-case basis.
+- Issues created by other SDKs such as Python and JavaScript are not prepared to deal with exception groups at all.
+  - Issues are always titled and grouped by the exception group, even when there's only a single type of exception contained within.
+  - Because none of the items in the `exceptions` or `errors` lists are part of the _cause_, they're currently not passed to Sentry at all.
+    This makes it impossible to identify the actual cause of an exception raised via an exception group.

+## Sending Hierarchical Data

+This approach was seriously considered.
+It would involve creating a new tree-like data structure that more closely resembles the original tree of exceptions.
+It would have been placed on either a new `exception_group` interface, or added to the existing `contexts` or `extra` collections.

 Pros:

-- SDK changes are straightforward.
+- The event would contain a more direct representation of the exception data.
-- Already implemented in the .NET SDK.
+- Less work for the SDKs.
-- Doesn't require any protocol, ingest, or UI changes.

 Cons:

-- Doesn't accurately represent the exception group.
+- Much of the server-side processing would have to be reconsidered, including relay, symbolication, and trimming.
+- It would not be backwards compatible, without duplicating significant data into the exceptions list anyway.

+## Sending One Exception Chain Only

+This approach would involve not capturing the entire exception group, but trying to determine which top-level exception was worth capturing, from within the SDK.

+Pros:

+- Fully compatible with existing Sentry, without any changes to grouping rules or UI.
+- Fully backwards compatible as well.

+Cons:

+- Potential to loose a lot of useful data.
-- Implies a causal relationship between sibling exception that doesn't exist.
+- Misrepresents the exception that was actually raised.
-- Obscures the actual causal relationships between parent and child exceptions.
-- In some cases, requires relocating stack traces from the exception group to the first child exception, otherwise no code location will be represented.
-Doing so grossly misrepresents the true nature of the exception caused at the highlighted stack frame.
-- In other cases, there are already stack traces on both the exception group and the first child exception.
-Thus the location of the exception group will be completely lost.
+- Looses track of the actual location in source code where the exception group was raised.

 ## Splitting Events in the SDK